zulip/zulip/help/add-or-remove-users-from-a-channel.md

 {!stream-actions.md!}

-1. Click **Stream settings**.
+1. Click **Channel settings**.

 {!select-channel-view-subscribers.md!}

 1. Under **Add subscribers**, enter a name or email address.
-The typeahead will only include users who aren't already subscribed to the stream.
+The typeahead will only include users who aren't already subscribed to the channel.

 1. Click **Add**.